swarnendubiswas/dotemacs/README.md

 export TERM=xterm-24bit
 ```

-This many lead to failures when accessing remote systems.
-In such cases, we can fallback to "TERM=xterm-256color ssh -X <remote-path>".
+This may lead to failures when accessing remote systems.
+In such cases, we can fall back to "TERM=xterm-256color ssh -X <remote-path>".

 ## TODO